 Jack's Health ~ Pat Shaw is an English Country Dance.
 It was published by Playford (John Young) (website) in 1721 in The Dancing Master, 17th ed., London.
 It was interpreted by Pat Shaw (website) in about 1965 and published in Another Look at Playford.
 It is a proper Duple Minor dance.
 The minor set lasts 32 bars.

 Playford has two dances of this name, the first appeared in the 6th edition of the Dancing Master in 1679, and the second in the 17th edtion of 1721.
 This seems to follow the second version more closely (though the two are clearly related).

 Note: Each Strain is to be play'd twice overThe first cu. cross over and turn, the Wo leave off on the Man's side and the Man on the Wo's side Then the Man back to back with the Wo. and the Wo. back to back with the Man, and both turn hands Then the 1.
 Man and 2.
 Wo. lead to the Wall, and the 1.
 Wo. and 2.
 Man lead to the Wall at the same time, then lead in again, and all turn single Right and Left quite round, and turn your Partner.

-The dance contains the following figures: hand turn (allemande), set, turn single, lead, hey, circular hey, cross go below (and probably others).
+The dance contains the following figures: hand turn (allemande), set, turn single, lead, hey, circular hey, cross go below, back to back (and probably others).